-- Measures should be taken in order to organise the transferral of data and trial documents to a suitable and secure data repository to help ensure that the data are properly prepared, available in the longer term, stored securely (with respect to access control, confidentiality, and integrity) and subject to rigorous governance.
-Repositories that explicitly support data sharing for COVID19 trials should be announced. - Trustworthy repositories should be leveraged as a vital resource for providing access to and supporting the depositing of research data.
+- 1. Measures should be taken in order to organise the transferral of data and trial documents to a suitable and secure data repository to help ensure that the data are properly prepared, available in the longer term, stored securely and subject to rigorous governance.
+Repositories that explicitly support data sharing for COVID-19 trials should be announced. - 2.
+Trustworthy repositories should be leveraged as a vital resource for providing access to and supporting the depositing of research data.
 However, as an emerging and evolving area in biomedical domains, trustworthiness assessment should not be limited to certification or accreditation (Consultative Committee for Space Data Systems, 2011; CoreTrustSeal Standards and Certification Board, 2019).
 A wide range of community-based standardised quality criteria, best practices, and principles (e.g. TRUST Principles (Lin et al., 2020)) should also be considered. - 3.
-If analysis environments that allow in situ analysis of datasets are available, but prevent downloads, they should be provided to the end-user researchers in a pandemic situation, without fees if possible. - 4.
-Tools allowing different datasets from different repositories to be analysed together on a temporary basis should be provided.
+If analysis environments that allow in situ analysis of data sets are available, but prevent downloads, they should be provided to the end-user researchers in a pandemic situation, without fees if possible. - 4.
+Tools allowing different data sets from different repositories to be analysed together on a temporary basis should be provided. - 5.
+Adequate tools should be implemented for collection and analysis of reliable real-world data on drugs approved for the treatment of COVID-19.